jokva/progref/functions.rst

 In terms of communication, two wonderful things happenes:

-    1. We're labeling a series of steps a new *name*
+    1. We're labeling a series of steps with a new *name*
     2. We're letting everyone know what this computation *depends on*

 This might seem a bit fluffy, so we'll explore this a bit with some examples,